jamhdev/fashion-flare-ecommerce/README.md

-# Fashion E-Commerce App
+# Fashion Flare

-Welcome to the Fashion E-Commerce App, a modern, responsive online store specializing in men's, women's, and jewelry collections.
+Welcome to Fashion Flare, a modern, responsive online store specializing in men's, women's, and jewelry collections.
 This app offers a seamless shopping experience with dynamic product pages, persistent shopping cart data, and real-time data updates.

 ## Features